-Amber has been practicing at Vitalize for over 5 years.
-She graduated from the Oregon College of Oriental Medicine in 2011, where she has continued on as a valued member of the faculty, supervising clinic shifts and passing on her strong knowledge of herbal medicine.
+Amber has been practicing acupuncture in Portland for 9 years.
+She graduated from the Oregon College of Oriental Medicine, where she has continued on as a valued member of the faculty.
+She teaches the first year acupuncture course, supervises clinic shifts and is passing on her strong knowledge of herbal medicine.
 Women’s health and fertility, mental health, headaches, allergies and chronic pain, particularly of the neck and jaw, are some of the conditions that Amber excels in treating.

 I came to Chinese Medicine at a fairly young age, seeking a system that integrated physical and mental/emotional wellness.
 Having a therapist for a father and a social worker for a mother, health has always been about both body and mind.
 My acupuncturist in Boston was the first person to work with me on both seamlessly, helping with headaches, a back injury and reducing anxiety.

 As an acupuncturist, I empower people in their healing process and seek insights into the root of their challenges.
 This is accomplished via comprehensive evaluation that focuses on understanding the origin of an issue and the other factors that are interwoven with it.
 The best treatment does not just involve the timely resolution of an issue, but also an understanding of how to prevent its recurrence.
 Acupuncture, massage and herbal medicine are my tools because they are both subtle and powerful.
 I strongly value good communication around all aspects of treatment so that your experience is comfortable, transformative and gets results.
 My previous practice was in an integrative setting so I am happy to collaborate with other providers for the best care possible.